Alberta Social Entrepreneurship Support System: Funding

 c) Address a gap in society: For example, relief of economic exclusion, relief of poverty, relief of social exclusion, promoting good health or well-being, helping children and/or youth at risk, relief of the aged/seniors, gender equality, addresses environmental sustainability, enhanced peace and justice; and

-d) Exclusions: While laudable the certain ventures are not eligible for A.S.E.S.S. funding: consultants, advisors, incubators, accelerators, associations, or funders of other social impact organizations or an education initiatives.
+d) Exclusions: While laudable the certain ventures are not eligible for A.S.E.S.S. funding: consultants, advisors, incubators, accelerators, associations, funders of other social impact organizations, and education initiatives.

 4. The Trico Foundation is most excited by social enterprise's that do at least one and ideally all of: